-Where designated by the Consultant, the Contractor shall place and compact granular fill on the prepared subgrade..
+Where designated by the Consultant, the Contractor shall place and compact granular fill on the prepared subgrade.

-This work shall be done in accordance with the provisions of Specification 3.8, Granular Fill and in general accordance with Section 3.50.5.2 of Specification 3.50, Asphalt Concrete Pavement.
+This work shall be carried out in accordance with the requirements of Specification 3.8, Granular Fill, and in general accordance with Subsection 3.50.5.2, Preparation of Exisiting Surface, of Specification 3.50, Asphalt Concrete Pavement (EPS).